informatics-isi-edu/atlas-d2k-docs/docs/_docs/misc/Querying-the-ATLAS-D2K-Data-Browser.md

 # Query by Accession ID

 Is this still relevant?

-In the **Specimens** search ([https://gudmap.org/chaise/recordset/#2/Gene_Expression:Specimen](https://gudmap.org/chaise/recordset/#2/Gene_Expression:Specimen) or *Search* > *Specimens* in the top menu navigation) you may type in a variety of different accession IDs in the main search bar to view all GUDMAP entries that contain information about the expression relating to that ID.
+In the **Specimens** search ([https://www.atlas-d2k.org/chaise/recordset/#2/Gene_Expression:Specimen](https://www.atlas-d2k.org/chaise/recordset/#2/Gene_Expression:Specimen) or *Search* > *Specimens* in the top menu navigation) you may type in a variety of different accession IDs in the main search bar to view all GUDMAP entries that contain information about the expression relating to that ID.

 ![image alt text](wiki_images/querying_6.png)

-Accession ID's supported by GUDMAP:
+Accession ID's supported by ATLAS-D2K:

 * GUDMAP entry ID's (e.g. GUDMAP:8200, GUDMAP:7720).
 Worked in Specimens search only